sjdemonico/ProjectProposal/WrittenResponse.md

 Describes in general what the identified procedure does and how it contributes to the overall functionality of the program.

-**TODO: Explain at a high level what this method does and when it is called**
+**TODO: Explain at a high level what this function does and when it is called**

 ### 3c iv.